 Southwestern Assemblies of God University - American Indian College 10020 N. Fifteenth Ave.
 Phoenix, Arizona 85021-2199 (602) 944-3335

 www.aicag.edu

-2017-2018 CATALOG
+2018-2019 CATALOG

-SAGU © 2017 Accreditation Southwestern Assemblies of God University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, and doctorate degrees.
+SAGU © 2018 Accreditation Southwestern Assemblies of God University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, and doctorate degrees.
 Contact the Commission on Colleges (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404/679-4500) for questions about the accreditation of Southwestern Assemblies of God University.
-Authorizations The Arizona State Board for Private Postsecondary Education has authorized SAGU to offer the following degrees at the SAGU AIC campus: - Associate of Science in Business - Bachelor of Science in Business - Bachelor of Science in Elementary Education The Arizona State Board does not review nor prohibit programs of religious instruction.
+Authorizations The Arizona State Board for Private Postsecondary Education has authorized SAGU to offer the following degrees at the SAGU AIC campus: - Associate of Science in Business Administration - Bachelor of Science in Business Administration - Associate of Arts in Early Childhood Education - Bachelor of Arts in Elementary Education: ECE Grade 8 - Bachelor of Arts in Education (Pre-Professional) - Associate of Science in General Studies - Bachelor of Science in Interdisciplinary Studies The Arizona State Board does not review nor prohibit programs of religious instruction.
 Endorsement Southwestern Assemblies of God University (SAGU) is endorsed by the Alliance for Assemblies of God Higher Education.
 Change of Catalog Information Information provided by this catalog is subject to change without notice and does not constitute a contract between SAGU and a student or an applicant for admission.
 Notice of Nondiscriminatory Policy Related to Students Southwestern Assemblies of God University admits students of any race, color, national, or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, gender, disability, national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
 The University reserves the right to withdraw a student for cause at any time.